TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/thingsboard/_index.md

 Besides listening to uplink messages, you can also schedule downlink messages to be sent to your end device from ThingsBoard.

-{{< note >}} This example shows the steps to create a setup that schedules a downlink message when the device attributes change.
+This example shows the steps to create a setup that schedules a downlink message when the device attributes change.
 This requires modifying the **Root Rule Chain**.
-For more details, visit the [Getting Started with Rule Engine](https://thingsboard.io/docs/user-guide/rule-engine-2-0/re-getting-started/) section of the official ThingsBoard documentation page. {{</ note >}}
+For more details, visit the [Getting Started with Rule Engine](https://thingsboard.io/docs/user-guide/rule-engine-2-0/re-getting-started/) section of the official ThingsBoard documentation page.

 First, navigate to **Rule chains** on the left hand menu.